On multiplicative spectral sequences for nerves and the free loop spaces: Diffeological spaces

 \section{Diffeological spaces}

-In this section, the definition of a diffeological space is recalled.
+We begin by reviewing the definitions of a diffeology and a diffeological space.
 A good reference for the subjects is the book \cite{IZ}.
-Moreover, We also recall the definitions of Souriau--de Rham complexe, the singular de Rham complex for a diffeological space and a morphism of differential graded algebra connecting the two complexes; see \cite{K} for the details.
+Additionally, we recall the definitions of Souriau--de Rham complex, the singular de Rham complex for a diffeological space and a morphism of differential graded algebras connecting the two complexes; see \cite{K} for the details.